wyvernbw/the-kingless-knights-survival-book/content/New Effects.md

 You occasionally become convinced you are a pawn of a malevolent force, with no control over your actions.

-- At random intervals, such as after taking damage, you must make a Wisdom save.
+- At random intervals, you must make a Wisdom save.
 On a failure, you become incapacitated for 1 round, “fighting off” the influence you believe is controlling you.
 - **DC** is equal to 10 + the number of *shadowed intentions* stacks twice
 - 3 stacks and higher:
 	- You unknowingly sabotage your party.
 On every short rest you either: